 - Hanging closet organizers allow you to store shoes, accessories and other miscellaneous items like you would a shirt or a dress.
-This can be a great option if you have plenty of existing hanging space but few shelves.
+This is a great option if you have plenty of hanging space but fewer shelves.

 - Attach shower rings to a hanger to hang small items like scarves and camisoles together.

-Tip: Using coordinated and uniform hangers will help keep your closet looking orderly and keep articles of clothing from disappearing behind one another.
+Tip: Use coordinated and uniform hangers to keep your closet looking orderly and to prevent separate pieces of clothing from disappearing behind one another.